AlizHarb/forgepulse/CONTRIBUTING.md

-# Contributing to FlowForge
+# Contributing to ForgePulse

-Thank you for considering contributing to FlowForge!
+Thank you for considering contributing to ForgePulse!
 This document outlines the process for contributing to this project.

 ## Code of Conduct